 - Tallinn Medieval Photo Shoot

-Our Top Tips For Your Trip To Tallinn, Estonia
+Top Tips For Your Trip to Tallinn, Estonia

-We have a few additional travel tips and packing hacks for your visit to Tallinn, Estonia!
+Ready to explore Estonia?
+Great!
+We have a few additional travel tips and packing hacks to share with you before you set off.

 Where To Stay in Tallinn

-- Tallinn is a walkable city…but only if you have the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+- Tallinn is a walkable, but only if you have the right travel shoes!
+Don’t forget to pack a pair of lightweight and comfortable walking shoes for your Estonia trip.
+I (Sarah) have traveled with these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+- We’re certain you’ll be snapping tons of photos during your Baltic trip.
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

-- It’s easy to get turned around in any foreign city…and especially Tallinn!
+- It’s easy to get turned around in any foreign city…even quaint Tallinn.
 Make sure to have a good Tallinn guide book (like this one from Lonely Planet) before arriving.

-- If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.
+- If you haven’t already obtained trip insurance, consider traveling protected with World Nomads.

-Start planning your trip to Tallinn!
+Start planning your trip to Estonia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.